ColeD1822/ColeD/README.md

           <h4><em>Hyvee</em> Produce Clerk:</h4>
           <p>I currently work part-time at a <em>Hyvee</em> in Kansas City, MO.
 I have worked there since 2019.
 My role as a produce clerk is to stock produce and handle customer service.
 I have learned organization, communication, and teamwork skills during my time working at Hyvee which will have major benefits for my future employment.</p>
           <h4>North Kansas City School District Volunteering:</h4>
           <p>In 2018, I voluteered as a tutor in after school programs for elementary students.
 After I volunteered, I recieved an A+ scholarship which can be used for 2 years of free community college in Missouri.
-I learned leadership skills suring my time as a volunteer.</p>
+I learned leadership skills during my time as a volunteer.</p>
           <br />
           <h3>Education</h3>
           <ul>